MIGHTYminnow/equal-height-columns/readme.txt

 1. Activate Equal Height Columns through the 'Plugins' menu in WordPress.

 == Changelog ==

+= 1.1.0 =
+* Add new method `equalizeTheHeights()` to allow direct equalizing of the heights without involving events
+* Better code formatting and usage examples in the block comments

 = 1.0.3 =
 * Fix JS error on activation (Uncaught TypeError: Cannot use 'in' operator to search for 'length' in...)